ringcentral/ringcentral-web-phone/README.md

 ### take over

 Please note that, "take over" is special.
-Because after you request for taking over an existing call, you will receive an extra incoming call from '\*83'.
-You need to answer that incoming call for "take over" to complete.
+Because after you request for taking over an existing call, you will receive an extra inbound call from '\*83'.
+You need to answer that inbound call for "take over" to complete.
 And you need to keep both calls alive, otherwise customer will be disconnected.

 For example, a customer is talking to extension 102, and you want to take over the call: